Jamie Zubairi

 Jamie Zubairi (born 19 August 1972) is an English-Malaysian actor, writer and artist.
-He started his acting career working on the BBC television series Grange Hill and has appeared on numerous television shows since.
-Zubairi is best known for his work on television in Cucumber and Holby City, on radio as Inspector Chen in Qiu Xiaolong's Inspector Chen detective series, as well as being a prolific stage performer and writer.
-In 2021, Zubairi appeared as Dorje Lingpa in the seventh series of Doctor Who: The Early Adventures.
+He started his acting career working on the BBC television series Grange Hill and has appeared on numerous television shows including Cucumber and Holby City, on radio as Inspector Chen in Qiu Xiaolong's Inspector Chen detective series, as well as being a prolific stage performer and writer.

 Early life and education

 Jamie Zubairi was born in Aldershot, England in 1972 to an English mother and a Malaysian father.
 From 1973, Zubairi was brought up in Klang, Malaysia, but returned to England in his teenage years.
 Zubairi was educated at Rutland Sixth Form College and then studied Art Foundation at the De Montfort University in Leicester, England.
 Zubairi trained to be an actor at LAMDA, graduating in 1997.